shubham-bhatnagar-78/shubham-bhatnagar-78/Readme.md

 # 👋 Hi, I’m Shubham!

-📊 Senior Data Engineer with demonstrated leadership prowess and strong track record in building end to end data platforms for startups and corporations.
-Proficient in building petabyte scale data solutions enabling enterprises to streamline data lifecycle and turn data into actionable insights.
+📊 Head of Data with demonstrated leadership prowess and a strong track record in building end-to-end data platforms for startups and corporations.
+Proficient in building petabyte-scale data solutions enabling enterprises to streamline data lifecycle and turn data into actionable insights.

 ```python
 class ShubhamSkills():